-For those who are the adult family and/or friends of those living with unipolar depression (major depressive disorder) or bipolar disorder (manic-depressive disorder), Tim and Nancy Reside as Mental Health Consultants and Mental Health Coaches offer encouragement, information and education by way of consultation sessions (by-appointment-only) and support group opportunities.
+For those who are the adult family and/or friends of those living with unipolar depression (major depressive disorder) or bipolar disorder (manic-depressive disorder), Tim and Nancy Reside, serving as Mental Health Consultants and Mental Health Coaches, offer encouragement, information and education by way of consultation sessions and support group opportunities.

-- Consultations By-Appointment-Only: Tim and Nancy Reside are not clinicians or licensed counselors.
-The Resides are themselves mental health consumers with decades of life experience who serve as consultants and coaches as well as educators and facilitators of support programs.
+- Consultations By-Appointment-Only: Tim and Nancy Reside are not clinicians nor licensed counselors.
+They are themselves mental health consumers with decades of life experience and service to others as consultants and coaches as well as educators and facilitators of support programs.
 Click for biographical and credential information.
-The consultation sessions offered can be with (1) just the caregivers or support givers; (2) the caregivers or support givers together with the care recipient; or (3) with just the person living with mental health challenges seeking assistance.
+The consultation sessions offered can be with (1) just the family and/or friend caregivers or support givers; (2) the caregivers or support givers together with the care recipient; or (3) with just the person living with mental health challenges seeking assistance.